All About Wrenches

 You’ll also find that two wrenches of the same size and kind can have wildly different price tags.
 The explanation lies in the materials and manufacturing process.
 The best wrenches are made of alloys like chrome or vanadium, while less expensive tools are made from molybdenum steel or are simply stamped from sheet metal.
 The stamped wrenches are bulkier (more material is needed for strength), and are quite useful for occasional light duty.
 For frequent use, however, and for virtually any automobile applications, more expensive tools will prove the better investment.

-Box-End Wrenches.
 These are closed-end wrenches, typically with six or 12 points around the inside diameter of the jaws.
 The six-pointed jaw is designed to fit hexagonal heads and nuts, while the 12-point configuration will also accommodate a square nut.
 The ends of the wrench are offset slightly.
 Box-end wrenches usually offer a firmer grip than do open-end wrenches.
 The thin wall of the jaw also makes access to nuts in tight spaces easier, but there are situations where these wrenches cannot be used, since they have to be slid on over the end of the bolt.
+(View example on Amazon.)

-Open-End Wrenches.
 The flat jaws of these wrenches are slid around nuts or bolt heads and levered for loosening or tightening.
 The open ends allow the tool to be slid over the nut in tight quarters where there would be insufficient space for a box wrench or a socket, or where the length of a shaft or pipe interferes.
 Open-end wrenches are the quickest and easiest wrenches to use, but they will not always fit into tight quarters.
+(View example on Amazon.)

-Combination Wrenches.
 Combination wrenches have an open-end jaw at one end of the tool and a box-end wrench of the same size at the other.
 As there are many situations where one or the other type simply won’t work, combination wrenches can be handy indeed.
 However, if you require wrenches only infrequently, the added expense of combination wrenches may not be necessary.
+(View example on Amazon.)

-Adjustable Wrench.
 If space or budget considerations dictate buying only one wrench, an adjustable wrench is likely to be your best investment.
 The most widely used kind of adjustable is called a crescent wrench in honor of the shape of its jaws; another, called a monkey wrench, is less often used today.
+(View example on Amazon.)

 An adjustable wrench is larger than a fixed open-end or box-end wrench, but one adjustable alone can do the work of a number of fixed wrenches.
 The crescent has one jaw that is fixed and one that is adjusted by turning a worm screw.
 Both are open-ended, but their adjustable nature also means that they can be used on inch, metric, Whitworth and other dimensioned bolts.